Not sure how much vinyl siding costs? To prepare your budget for an upcoming siding project, read on to learn about average supply and labor costs.

 Calculate your vinyl siding with this handy guide

 When it comes to vinyl siding dimensions, there’s (literally) no one-size-fits-all answer.
 This can complicate the material-purchasing process for your home makeover, but it’s helpful to understand the different styles and what you’ll commonly see for each one.
-This guide will break down the basic sizes available for each vinyl siding style, and how to calculate what you’ll need for a seamless, beautiful home exterior.
+This guide will break down the basic sizes available for each vinyl siding style and how to calculate what you’ll need for a seamless, beautiful home exterior.

 There are no “standard” vinyl siding dimensions—these vary based on the manufacturer.
-However, while there’s a wide range of sizes available on the market, you’ll most commonly see widths between 4 to 6 inches for single panels.
-Clapboard and Dutch lap styles often feature multiple rows on a single panel, which brings the total width to 8 to 10 inches.
+However, while there’s a wide range of sizes available on the market, you’ll most commonly see widths between 4 and 6 inches for single panels.
+Clapboard and Dutch lap siding styles often feature multiple rows on a single panel, which brings the total width to 8 to 10 inches.
 Standard panel lengths are 12 feet long or 144 inches, but can come in various sizes.

 Since vinyl siding dimensions vary widely, it’s best to hire a local siding contractor to manage the calculations and installation for this project.
-These pros have the expert knowledge and experience to determine how much vinyl siding materials to purchase based on your home size and features.
+These pros have the expert knowledge and experience to determine how much vinyl siding material to purchase based on your home size and features.

 Standard vinyl siding dimensions vary based on the type of vinyl siding you’re using.
 Here’s a breakdown of how the different styles compare.

-Type of Vinyl Siding | Length in Inches | Width in Inches |
+| Type of Vinyl Siding | Length in Inches | Width in Inches |

-Clapboard | 120–150 | 4–12 |
+| Clapboard | 120–150 | 4–12 |

-Dutch Lap | 120–150 | 8–36 |
+| Dutch Lap | 120–150 | 8–36 |

-Beaded | 120–150 | 6–7 |
+| Beaded | 120–150 | 6–7 |

-Board and Batten | 60–144 | 6–10 |
+| Board and Batten | 60–144 | 6–10 |

-Shakes/Shingles | 8–10 | 6–10 |
+| Shakes/Shingles | 8–10 | 6–10 |

 Clapboard siding is commonly available in heights of 4 to 12 inches and widths between 120 and 150 inches.
 Clapboard vinyl siding is often categorized by the number of rows, or courses, on each panel (single, double, or triple) and the width of each course.
 Single panels are 6 to 8 inches wide, while doubles have courses between 3 and 6 inches wide for a total width of 6 to 12 inches.
 Triples usually have narrower courses of around 3 to 4 inches, which equals a total width of 9 to 12 inches per panel.